+For Mark Ronson, sampling is an integral tool used to push music forward.
 Now clocking in at 40 years in practice, sampling in music is well integrated into our daily listening.
 As a staple technique for producers in various genres including hip-hop, pop and EDM, sampling allows us to relive something “old” in a new light.
-With that said, sampling often gets a bad wrap for being “unoriginal” or lazy.
-Multi-Instrumentalist/Producer/DJ Mark Ronson recently took to the TED podium to argue otherwise.
+With that said, sampling often gets a bad rap for being “unoriginal” or lazy.
+Multi-instrumentalist, producer, and DJ Mark Ronson recently took to the TED podium to argue otherwise.

-It’s no secret that we’re in love with sampling and the idea of tweaking original sounds into something new.
+It’s no secret that here at Output we’re in love with sampling and the idea of tweaking original sounds into something new.
 It’s the driving force behind REV.